ArchiveBox/ArchiveBox/README.md

 **ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view websites offline.**

+Without active preservation effort, everything on the internet eventually dissapears or gets taken down.
+ArchiveBox helps make it easier to save the content we care about, as big central archives like Archive.org are not always able to save everything.
+Whether you need to download old family photos off Flickr, preserve evidence for legal cases, backup an old Soundcloud mix, or snapshot scientific paper citations for academic research, ArchiveBox helps in a variety of situations.

 > ➡️ *Use ArchiveBox as a [command-line package](#quickstart) and/or [self-hosted web app](#quickstart) on Linux, macOS, or in [Docker](#quickstart).*

 <br/>

-**You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks or history, feeds like RSS, bookmark services like Pocket/Pinboard, and more.
+**You can feed ArchiveBox URLs one at a time, or schedule regular imports** from browser bookmarks or history, feeds like RSS, bookmark services like Pocket/Pinboard, and more.
 See <a href="#input-formats">input formats</a> for a full list.

 <img src="https://github.com/ArchiveBox/ArchiveBox/assets/511499/90f1ce3c-75bb-401d-88ed-6297694b76ae" alt="snapshot detail page" align="right" width="190px"/>